CSE 701: Final Project

 Please note that these operators only need to be defined for arbitrary-precision integers, you do not need to include any operators for combinations of arbitrary-precision integers and normal integers, such as bigint(1) + 2.

-Of course, how you actually implement these operations, and how your class stores the number internally, is up to you.
-Here are a few suggestions:
+How you actually implement any of the above, and how your class stores the number internally, is up to you.
+Generally, operators should be implemented using the familiar grade school pen-and-paper calculation methods.
+Here are a few suggestions for how to store the numbers:

-2. Store the number as a vector of 32-bit or 64-bit unsigned integers - essentially, as a number in "base 232" or "base 264".
-This will be much faster and take much less memory compared to option 1, but will be harder to implement and may require more complicated math.
+2. Store the number as a vector of 32-bit unsigned integers - essentially, as a number in "base 232".
+This will be much faster and take much less memory compared to option 1, but will be harder to implement and will require more complicated math and algorithms.

 3. Store the number as a vector of 8-bit unsigned integers, which only take values from 0 to 9, that is, a single decimal digit in base 10.
-This will be a bit faster than the option 1, since we eliminate the string and deal directly with integers, but still much simpler than option 2.
+This will be a bit faster and less memory-consuming than option 1, since we eliminate the string and deal directly with integers, but still much simpler than option 2.

-Your code should make use of all the C++ concepts we learned, in particular:
+Your code should make use of relevant C++ concepts we learned, in particular:

 • References: Avoid using pointers unless you absolutely have to.
 Use references instead.
-Functions should take arguments as a (constant) reference whenever possible to avoid copying (as explained in the notes), unless the arguments are fundamental types.
+Functions should take arguments as a (constant) reference whenever possible to avoid copying, unless the arguments are fundamental types.

 • Containers: Make sure to use containers such as std::string and std::vector instead of C-style strings and arrays.